 Having a purpose helps determine what kind of performance you'll want.
 For example, astronomy, photography, and filming need higher specs and good screen clarity (no spots or shading).
 Average specs are fine for recreational use unless you want the extra "wow" clarity/performance.
 If you'll be using it in dangerous settings, higher specs can make the difference in determining if what you are staring at is a person with a gun or a tree / mountain lion or bush / shadow or big ass hole in the ground.
 There's a bunch more different uses but you get the idea.

-We (Nitewalker) live in a very remote rural area that can get extremely dark and I prefer high specs (2400+ FOM).
+We (Nitewalker) live in a very remote rural area that can get extremely dark and I prefer L3Harris unfilmed WP with high specs (2376+ FOM).
 These higher specs came at a higher price which we were willing to pay.
 They are clearer and give a more usable image than the lower spec tubes we've had/have.
 We also have a pair of average-to-above average tubes (don't have spec sheets but I wager they are 1600-1900 FOM).
-These tubes work very well but when it's very dark (no Moon heavy clouds) the 2400+ FOM beats them hands down.
+These tubes work very well but when it's very dark (no Moon heavy clouds) the 2376+ FOM beats them hands down.
 Honestly, using an illuminator will solve almost all performance issues with tubes no matter their spec.
-Use a good illuminator and a low spec tube will work just fine.
+Use a good illuminator and a lower spec tube will work just fine.
 I prefer using an illuminator as little as possible and just simply enjoy having the best image I can get.
+There is also a very legitimate concern in some use cases (the threat of IR recognition - IR sensitive cameras, use of NV, etc) for not using any additional IR.
+There is a pattern of more and more professional users going the direction of passive use of night vision so that they are not using additional IR sources.
 You have to decide for yourself if the higher price and sometimes longer wait are worth it to you.